GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/faction-requests.md

         - Supporting a faction in a previous Abyss influences certain outcomes
         - Max faction affinity requires selecting that faction in the Cursed Wheel for Abyss 2 and 3
         - Max faction affinity is mandatory for the Best endings, Guiding Light (Luck), unique Calm Wind gear, and extra junk rewards
+        - The only exception is for the Calm Wind Crest (Princess - Mystic - Bad) where you do -not- want max faction affinity
         - Faction affinity is denoted with a <span style="color: MediumOrchid">*</span>

             !!! note "Set max faction affinity in the Cursed Wheel before starting to avoid potentially having to redo an ending"